 Looking for Trustees

-We're looking for a small number of people, with varied skills and experience, to become Trustees of the new CIO.
+But we're still looking for a small number of further people, with varied skills and experience, and better reflecting the diversity of the LGBT community, to become Trustees once the CIO is established.

 The roles and duties of our Trustees are summarised on our Roles and Duties page.